zehro/UAH-Theatre/README.md

 # UAH-Theatre

-##Release Notes:
+Release Notes:

-###UAH Theatre Inventory 1.0.0
+UAH Theatre Inventory 1.0.0
-####New Features:
+New Features:
-* A functional inventory system
+A functional inventory system
-* Create items
+Create items
-* Edit/Update items
+Edit/Update items
-* Delete items
+Delete items
-* Search items
+Search items

-####Bug Fixes:
+	Bug Fixes:
-* None.
+None.
 It’s the first stable release!

-####Known Bugs:
+Known Bugs:
-* None, so far.
+None, so far.

-###UAH Theatre Inventory 1.0.1a
+UAH Theatre Inventory 1.0.1a
-####New Features:
+New Features:
-* Admin functionalities
+Admin functionalities
-* Verify newly registered users
+Verify newly registered users
-* Disable verified users
+Disable verified users
-* Delete registered users
+Delete registered users
-* Create new colors
+Create new colors
-* Edit/Update current colors
+Edit/Update current colors
-* Create new eras (time periods)
+Create new eras (time periods)
-* Edit/Update current eras
+Edit/Update current eras

-####Bug Fixes:
+	Bug Fixes:
-* None.
+None.
 The inventory system from the first release is fine.

-####Known Bugs:
+Known Bugs:
-* Regular user accounts can access administrator routes/functions.
+Regular user accounts can access administrator routes/functions.
 We should disable that.

-##Install Guide:
+Install Guide:

-###Pre-requisites:
-The application is run remotely through the web hosting solution Heroku.
+Pre-requisites: The application is run remotely through the web hosting solution Heroku.
 A web browser and internet access is necessary to manage the installation, as are a free Github account (https://github.com/join) and a free Heroku account (https://signup.heroku.com/).
 A web browser and internet access are also required to use the application.

-###Dependencies:
-The application is entirely web-hosted, so it is not dependant on any locally installed libraries or software.
+Dependencies: The application is entirely web-hosted, so it is not dependant on any locally installed libraries or software.
 No local installation is necessary to use the application.
 However, if you wish to make changes to the code or update the version that is running on Heroku, you will need to have Git (https://desktop.github.com/) and Heroku (https://devcenter.heroku.com/articles/heroku-cli) installed.
 For both installations, simply find the installer for your system (Windows/Mac/Linux) on that page, download it, and run it.

-###Download Instructions:
-All of the code for the project is available at https://github.com/zehro/UAH-Theatre.
+Download Instructions: All of the code for the project is available at https://github.com/zehro/UAH-Theatre.

-###Build Instructions:
-The build process is managed by Heroku.
+Build Instructions: The build process is managed by Heroku.
 If the source code on Heroku has changed, a build request will automatically be added to the task queue.
 It normally takes less than 3 minutes for the build to complete and all changes to be deployed.

-###Application Installation:
-As the application is hosted entirely on the web, no installation is necessary to use the application, just access it through a web browser on any device.
+Application Installation: As the application is hosted entirely on the web, no installation is necessary to use the application, just access it through a web browser on any device.

-###Run Instructions:
-The application can be accessed through the live hosting site (https://uah-inventory.herokuapp.com/).
+Run Instructions: The application can be accessed through the live hosting site (https://uah-inventory.herokuapp.com/).
 For developer testing, run the command ‘flask run’ in the root directory (UAH-Theater) of the project, and go to localhost:5000 to view it.

+Troubleshooting: